marksin101/rest-node-go-ffmpeg/README.md

 };

 #### Create new job
- each job must have input, output and parameter input is an array, parameter is an object, output is string everything is passed directly to ffmepg when the encoding start
+ Each job must have input, output and parameter input is an array, parameter is an object, output is string everything is passed directly to ffmepg when the encoding start
 ####